Template submission: Ontario Health Coalition public consultation on hospital reform

 In the April 2017 provincial Budget, the government announced that overall health funding would increase by 3 per cent – less than the rest of the public sector.
 Community hospital funding increases were set between 2 and 3 per cent, with no promise of multi-year stable funding increases.
 While this amount covers basic inflation, it does not go far enough to counteract nearly 10 years of deep cuts – resulting in dangerous levels of overcrowding – let alone population growth and aging.

 According to Ontario’s Financial Accountability Office (FAO), “If the current level of health care quality and service are to be maintained, health expenditures will require 5.3 per cent annual increases from this year to 2020.”
 According to the FAO, the cost drivers that impact health sector expenses include population growth, population aging, inflation, and income growth, which helps to explain why inflation in health care is significantly higher than regular inflation.
 Current funding increases are nowhere near enough to keep up.

-Simply put, the government must restore beds and services to meet our communities’ needs for care.
+Simply put, the government must restore beds, services and staffing levels to meet our communities’ needs for care.

 In order to improve access to quality health care, LHIN Accountability Agreements with hospitals must include assessments of population need in their determination of performance measures/funding levels.
 These agreements must also stipulate clear consequences for failing to achieve these performance goals.

-The primary function of the LHINs should be to focus on planning to provide well-funded services and meet population need – not seeking out endless opportunities to “integrate” and restructure our community hospitals and our mental health hospitals.
+The primary function of the LHINs should be to focus on planning to provide well-funded services and meet population need – not seeking out endless opportunities to “integrate” and restructure our community hospitals.

 It’s time for the province to restore financial stability and fund safe levels of hospital service.